kuali/kc/README.md

 >
 *mvn clean install -Dclean-jsfrontend-node.off*

-All Kuali Coeus projects use standard maven conventions to build and install artifacts.
+All Kuali Research projects use standard maven conventions to build and install artifacts.
 The following documents how to install source, javadoc, and primary artifacts for each maven projects.

-> **Source and Javadoc jars:** When building Kuali Coeus Projects it may be helpful to also build source and javadoc jars.
+> **Source and Javadoc jars:** When building Kuali Research Projects it may be helpful to also build source and javadoc jars.
 These jars can be consumed by tools such as debuggers.
 Note: due to changes in the javadoc tool in Java 8, you may need to execute the compile phase before attempting to create a javadoc jar.
 >
 *mvn clean compile source:jar javadoc:jar install*